Territorial Army (Malaysia): Centralisation and restructuring

 On 7 February 1980, the twelve local militia defence units were formally integrated into the Territorial Army as infantry battalions, replacing the original Territorial Army formations.
 These newly reorganised units were upgraded into battalion-level combat formations under the Territorial Army structure.
-At the same time, the Territorial Army was officially renamed Pasukan Simpanan Tentera Darat (Army Reserve).
+At the same time, the Territorial Army was officially renamed as the Pasukan Simpanan Tentera Darat (Malaysian Army Reserve).

-To centralise command, the Malaysian Army established the 51st Reserve Army Brigade on 1 January 1981, the first dedicated brigade-level formation for the reserve force.
-Subsequently, on 19 February 1981, the 11th Infantry Division was converted into the 11th Reserve Army Division (Divisyen ke-11 Pasukan Simpanan Tentera Darat), which assumed command over all reserve units, including infantry, technical, and specialist formations.
+To centralise command, the Malaysian Army established the 51st Army Reserve Brigade on 1 January 1981, the first dedicated brigade-level formation for the reserve force.
+Subsequently, on 19 February 1981, the 11th Infantry Division was converted into the 11th Army Reserves Division (Divisyen ke-11 Pasukan Simpanan Tentera Darat), which assumed command over all reserve units, including infantry, technical, and specialist formations.

 However, by 1 October 1982, the 51st Brigade was dissolved, deemed redundant due to the formation of the 11th Division.
 In 1984, the division's role was revised to focus on strategic defence functions, resulting in the decentralisation of reservist command once more.